MSLNZ/GTC/docs/API/serialisation_model.rst

 The measurement model
 =====================

-``GTC`` implements the method of evaluating measurement uncertainty described in the GUM [#GUM]_.
-This is the idea that a mathematical model of the measurand can be expressed as a function of the terms representing things that significantly influence the outcome of a measurement procedure.
-This can be called a measurement model (see :ref:`measurement_models`)
+GTC implements the method of evaluating measurement uncertainty described in the GUM [#GUM]_.
+This is the idea that a mathematical model of the measurand can be expressed as a function of terms representing quantities that significantly influence the outcome of a measurement procedure.
+This function can also be called the measurement model (see :ref:`measurement_models`),

 .. math::

     Y = f(X_1, X_2, \cdots) \;,

 where the :math:`X_i` are influence quantities, which are not precisely known.
-What is known is an estimated value :math:`x_i`.
-The standard uncertainty in :math:`x_i` and an estimate of :math:`X_i` is also known and denoted :math:`u(x_i)`.
+What is known are values for influence quantity estimates, :math:`x_i`.
+The standard uncertainty in :math:`x_i` as an estimate of :math:`X_i` is denoted :math:`u(x_i)`.
 A value for the degrees of freedom, :math:`\nu_i`, may also be available [#UREAL]_.

 A particular measurement process at a laboratory is often taken to be the subject being modelled.
 However, this is not strictly correct.
 A traceable measurement is really a staged process that takes place over time and at different laboratories.
 Typically, national metrology institutes realise reference standards for SI units and then calibrate transfer standards for second-tier calibration laboratories.
 Second-tier laboratories in turn calibrate customer instruments, or other working standards.
 This process finally ends with a measurement that is not passed further along the chain.

-The model function :math:`f(\cdots)` should really describe the whole traceability chain, starting with the realisation of unit references and continuing to the current stage.
-In practice, no one does that; however, the serialisation processes provided by ``GTC`` implement the necessary data processing.
+The function :math:`f(\cdots)` should really describe the whole traceability chain, starting with the realisation of unit references and continuing to the current stage.
+In practice, no one does that; however, the serialisation processes provided by GTC implements the necessary data processing.

-Serialisation makes it possible to store details about results and their influences, defined in one session, and restore those details in a later session, where calculations can be continued with no loss of information.
-So, serialisation allows data processing to account for more than one consecutive stage in the traceability chain.
+Serialisation makes it possible to store uncertain-number results and their influences defined in one session.
+Those details can be restored in a later session, where calculations can be continued with no loss of information.
+So, serialisation allows data processing to be staged.
+This is helpful to account for consecutive stages in a traceability chain.

 Components of uncertainty
 -------------------------

 The GUM explains that it is important to report the value of a measurement result together with as much information about its uncertainty as possible.
-In particular, the set of uncertainty components are important and should be reported (they are often called an uncertainty budget).
+In particular, the set of uncertainty components are important and should be reported (these values are often called an uncertainty budget).
 The components are defined as

 .. math::

     u_i(y) = \left. \frac{\partial f}{\partial X_i} \right|_{X_i = x_i} \, u(x_i)\;,

-where :math:`u(x_i)` is the standard uncertainty in :math:`x_i` as an estimate of :math:`X_i`, and :math:`u_i(y)` is the notation introduced in the GUM for the component of uncertainty in the result :math:`y` due to uncertainty in an influence estimate :math:`x_i`.
+where :math:`u(x_i)` is the standard uncertainty in :math:`x_i` as an estimate of :math:`X_i`, and :math:`u_i(y)` is the GUM notation for a component of uncertainty in the result :math:`y` due to uncertainty in the influence estimate :math:`x_i`.

 The standard uncertainty in :math:`y`, as an estimate of :math:`Y`, can be calculated from a complete set of uncertainty components.

-The ``GTC`` algorithms for uncertainty propagation use the uncertainty components held in uncertain number objects.
+The GTC algorithms for uncertainty propagation use the uncertainty components held in uncertain number objects.
 So, serialisation must capture these components.

 Serialisation
 =============

-The goal of serialisation is to store enough detail about selected uncertain numbers to allow them to be restored to a different Python session and used there without loss of information.
+The goal of serialisation is to store enough detail about the uncertain numbers selected for storage to allow them to be restored in a different Python session and used there without loss of information.

-We focus here on what we call marshalling the uncertain-number data.
-This involves preparation of data for storage (serialisation) and restoration of data after retrieval.
-The processes are the same whatever storage format is used. ``GTC`` currently offers three options: pickle (Python's own storage format), JSON, and XML.
+We focus here on what we call marshalling the uncertain-number data, which involves preparation of data for storage (serialisation) and restoration of data after retrieval.
+The processes are the same whatever storage format is used.
+GTC currently offers three options: pickle (Python's own storage format), JSON, and XML.
+However, pickle will not be supported in GTC v.2.0.

 Marshalling involves an 'archive' object, which has five collections of data.
 The different types of element in these collections are described in more detail below.
-However, to get an overview, we first note that some of the collections are associated with 'nodes', while the rest is associated with real or complex uncertain numbers.
-This terminology relates to the way ``GTC`` represents data.
-Node objects hold information needed to evaluate information about results, but which is not needed to propagate uncertainty.
+However, to get an overview, we first note that some of the collections are associated with 'nodes', while the rest are associated with real or complex uncertain numbers.
+This terminology relates to the way GTC represents data.
+Node objects hold information that is needed to evaluate results, but is not required to propagate uncertainty.

 .. figure:: ../images/dm/archive.png
     :align: center